 The principle of justice should be applied to the selection of participants.
 As such inclusiveness, non-discrimination and equitable treatment should guide the decision which individuals or groups to include.
 This means avoiding to inappropriately exclude some on the basis of attributes such as culture, language, gender, race, ethnicity, age or disability.
-As such you should state how you will take diversity and equality issues into account.
+As such you should state how you will take diversity, equity and inclusivity issues into account.
+This should include a reflection on how you ensure fairness: particular individuals, groups or communities should neither bear an unfair share of the direct burdens of participating in research, nor be unfairly excluded from the potential benefits of research participation.